asam139/SwifterSwiftUI/CONTRIBUTING.md

 Please refer to the following rules before submitting a pull request with your new extensions:

-- Make sure no similar extension already exist in Steps.
+- Make sure no similar extension already exist in SwifterSwiftUI.
-- Add your contributions to [**master branch**](https://github.com/asam139/Steps/tree/master):
+- Add your contributions to [**master branch**](https://github.com/asam139/SwifterSwiftUI/tree/master):
   - by doing this we can merge new pull-requests into **master** branch as soon as they are accepted, and add them to the next releases once they are fully tested.
 - Mention the original source of extension source (if possible) as a comment inside extension: